 Also, the lightweight materials make it easy for users to handle the bike, even for kids.
 Children that use appropriately-sized hybrid bikes should find it relatively easy to push the bike by their side if they want to walk with the vehicle.

 Conversely, various mountain bikes suffer from loss of maneuverability to put durability and safety as primary factors.
-Also, mountain bicycles may not have reasonably fast speed in comparison with road bikes.
+Also, mountain bicycles may not have reasonably fast speeds in comparison with road bikes.

 Hybrid bikes bring the best of both worlds from these two bicycles.
 The lightweight materials of hybrid machines create reasonable levels of maneuverability and speed.